 - A student with an ACT Reading Score of 21 or SAT Critical Reading score of 450 OR

 - A student with all ACT subtotal scores of 22 or higher earned prior to August 1995 or

 - All ACT subtotal scores of 24 or higher earned September 1995 or later

 - A student registering for audit

 - A Northeast Ohio Council on Higher Education cross-registration student

 If I have a learning disability or if English is my second language, are special arrangements available?

 Yes.
-If you have a disability, call the Office of Special Needs at ext.
+If you have a disability, call Disability Services at ext.
 4124 and request special assessment arrangements.

 If English is not the language in which you learned to read and write, you will need to complete the English as a Second Language Placement Assessment.
 Please call Dr. Annouska Remmert at ext.
 7042 or Sharon Van Houte at ext.
 7092.